Enabling Saved Search Email Alerts

 -

 The Public option is available near the top of the page, only for administrators and other users with the Publish Search permission.
 The Allow Users to Subscribe option is on the Specific Recipients subtab.
-Users can subscribe to a saved search's alerts by setting a preference.
+Users can subscribe to a search's alerts by setting a preference.
 For information, see Setting User Preferences to Receive Saved Search Alerts.

 -